Centaurhman/Redis/README.md

-A redis from scratch implementation
+A redis from scratch implementation in Go